-Magnolia Science Academy 5
+Magnolia Science Academy 7

-Charter school number authorized by the State: 0987
+Charter school number authorized by the State: 0989

-Magnolia Science Academy 5 (the Charter School), formerly located in Hollywood, now located in Reseda, California provides sixth through eighth grade education to approximately 150 students.
+Magnolia Science Academy 7 (Charter School) is a charter school located in Northridge, California that provides kindergarten through sixth grade education to approximately 290 students.
 The Charter School was created under the approval of the Los Angeles Unified School District and the California State Board of Education, and receives public per-pupil funding to help support their operation.
+Los Angeles Unified School District approved the charter on February 26, 2008, and renewed the charter agreement in 2014 for a period of five years ending in 2019.
 The Charter School is economically dependent on Federal and State funding.